davecurryco/mystic-spheres/Tortukal.md

 **Ship:** The Marid's Fury (Pirate Galley, Good), Captain: Badri bal-Kharjii (M, 26, Ahlrain, pirate captain, NE, Glory, Condescending, Ungainly)
 _Badri was a privateer with letters of the marque from the King Gethzir of Neunazar.
 These were invalidated when the city-state fell to the Ramad Lethshanar, but Badri never even slowed down.
 Indeed, he has expanded his reputation since turning pirate.
 However, Badri's success has gone to his head.
 He fancies himself to be a dashing figure, although he is actually rather gawkish.
 Badir affects a black cloak and turban bedecked with black-dyed ostrich plumes, but the impression he makes with most people is that he resembles nothing more than some awkward buzzard._

+_Ship's Mage:_ Yan'ad az Wani (M, 27, Ahlrain, conjurer, CN, Destiny, Haughty, Buff)
+_Yan'ad believes that a predicted alignment of the spheres will allow a mage possessed of an ancient, lost ritual to summon and control a cohort of mighty efreeti.
+He took service aboard the Fury so as to find a way to the city of Tolengul, where his research indicates that the ritual may be preserved.
+Although he is of humble birth and his arcane knowledge is as yet only modest, Yan'ad is sufficiently adept that he affects the superior air of the noble class.
+In truth, he fits the mold of the handsome and vigorous scions of Pashani aristocracy.
+He is tanned and well-muscled, the result of his years at sea and a Manual of Gainful Exercise that he acquired._

 ### K) Moneybag End (Mansions)